tallamjr/__blog/content/posts/2020-05-18-Bufdo-Will-Do.md

 plugin is different from the syntax generally required and used by Github.
-Therefore, a workaround has been developed such that I write the logs locally on a `local` branch, and then checkout to master and upon a `git push` some undercover wizardary works behind the scences.
+Therefore, a workaround has been developed such that I write the logs locally on a `local` branch, and then checkout to master and upon a `git push` some undercover wizardry works behind the scenes.

 Considering there could be potentially 100's or markdown files at some point, whatever I do, I should future proof the method for when that day comes when I